Overview

 16

-Note that flexibility is based on individual interests and prior experience, with the opportunity to design new elective experiences, as needed.
+*Electives are based on individual interests, with the opportunity to design new elective experiences, as needed.

 Each fellow is required to comply with the ABP fellows' scholarship activity.
 We offer world-class resources to our fellows to achieve scholarly requirements.